John4064/Java-Game/README.md

 # Snake-Game
- Using LWJGL in java I will be creating a basic game to work on my java skills
+Using libGDX in java I will be creating a basic game to work on my java skills, and then attempting to use machine learning to teach the "bots" to play the snake game optimally.